camunda-community-hub/challenges/c8-entraid-challenge/solution/Install88.md

 | ClientID                   | App Registration.ClientId | 026...1c9          |
 | ClientSecret               | App Registration.Value    | fzR...ueP.apy_Kc.7 |

-result is
+The result in the payload is

 ```
 {"token_type":"Bearer","expires_in":3599,"ext_expires_in":3599,"access_token":"eyJ0eXAiO...flmA"}

 ```
-Set the token in a variable
+2. Set the token in a variable
 ```shell
 $ ACCESS_TOKEN="eyJ0eXAiO...flmA"
 ```